lapikit/lapikit.dev/docs/getting-started.md

   description: "Get started with Lapikit: installation, CI/CD or manual configuration.
 Everything you need to get your Svelte projects up and running fast"
 icon: mgc_compass_line
 title: getting Started
+subtitle: Getting Started with Lapikit library for Svelte Projects
 description: start simply with Lapikit, the component library designed for Svelte 5.
 section: base
 order: 1